 Objective: Limit utilization of key upland species to moderate grazing levels (41 to 60 percent) or less.

 Objective: Maintain or increase relative frequency of key grass species based on site potential.

-Goal - Maintain wild horse levels to promote healthy and sustainable upland areas.
+Goal - Maintain wild horse levels to promote healthy and sustainable upland areas and to help ensure that OBGA can function as intended.